Team

 Kristin.R.Muessig@kpchr.org

-• Kristin Muessig has been working on complex multi-site genomic and cancer research projects and consortia at the Center for Health Research for over 16 years.
-She has extensive experience directing and managing operations, recruitment and communications, research compliance, contracting, data agreements as well as returning of results or specimen collections.
-Ms. Muessig holds a M.Sc. in nutrition sciences from the Friedrich Schiller University of Jena, Germany and is certified in Health Care Project Management.
+• Kristin Muessig has been working on complex multi-site genomic and cancer research projects and consortia at the Center for Health Research for over 17 years.
+She has extensive experience directing and managing operations, complex budgets, contracting, recruitment and communications, research compliance, and data agreements as well as returning of results and specimen collections.
+Ms. Muessig holds a M.Sc. in Nutrition Sciences from the Friedrich Schiller University of Jena, Germany and is certified in Health Care Project Management.
+Ms. Muessig is bilingual in English and German.

 • Christine Pak, PhD